 Wingate had met Pope John Paul II over a dozen times, and has said Holy Mass with Pope John Paul II-—who is now declared a saint by the Catholic Church.
 Father Wingate celebrates Latin Mass every day.

 This is Sister Maria de las Nieves Garcia speaking about Garabandal and who knew Conchita personally.
 It is in Spanish.
 But, beware for there exist falsehoods, as reflected in this video, which had predicted something to happen in 2017.
 The world wide web contains anything and everything, and there is a tendency for some to exercise their thoughts as if they are historians, and the tendency to be off key will appear.
 There was no dooming event in 2017.
 Perhaps, they meant well however.
-If you get the chance to read Alert: For The Times, Book of Secrets, the story of both Garabandal and Fatima including the pros and cons is described and, according to the story, indeed there is to come a warning when the world would be in great turmoil.
-One part relates the warning will serve as a purification to rectify the conscience of the world, and prepare it for the great miracle.
-This miracle is to be announced by one of the seers, Conchita.
+We live in strange times.
+By reading Alert: For The Times, Book of Secrets, you will enter the story of both Garabandal and Fatima, including the pros and cons and, according to this story, a great turmoil in the sanctuary of Fatima.
+More about the turmoil will be elaborated in this digital book.

 Father Wingate is a private person, and does not seek publicity.

-He is not a prophet like St. Malachy of Ireland who has made predictions about the papacy.
+He is not like St. Malachy of Ireland, atuned in prophecy who has made predictions about the papacy.

 Wingate has never claimed to be a prophet.
 He has made several predictions about the pope and the Catholic Church on the radio show Coast To Coast AM, and claims that if the Church does not listen to the Blessed Mother, the Church will be chastised.
 When he made predictions early in 2003, he said watch for the Madrid terror bombing (2004) and that China and Russia would participate in joint military manouvers, which they did in 2005.
 First time in history.